 Without a passenger airbag, the car did not meet automobile standards in the United States.
 The power authority maintains that it was ready to expand the program to more than 300 cars using a new American-style Think, but Ford apparently abandoned that project.

 I reluctantly turned in my Think car in December 2004.
-While there are other electric vehicles, like the open-air Daimler Chrysler Gem that is driven by police officers inside Grand Central Terminal, I haven’t been able to find a closed electric car for passenger use.
+While there are other electric vehicles, like the open-air Daimler Chrysler Gem that is driven by police officers inside Grand Central Terminal.
+Yet I haven’t been able to find a closed electric car for passenger use.
 A power authority official told me recently that they are still looking for an auto manufacturer partner that can build and support an electric vehicle.